-The supply of the raw and refined materials needed for the manufacturing of lithium-ion batteries is becoming as strategic as oil supplies changing the landscape for the automotive, energy and electronics industries and their supply chains globally
+The supply of the raw and refined materials needed for the manufacturing of lithium-ion batteries has become as strategic as oil supplies, changing the landscape for the automotive, energy and electronics industries and their supply chains globally.

 Lithium-ion batteries are a complicated assemblage of materials, with metal and mineral use highest in the active cathode material, active anode material, collectors and cell hardware parts.
 Chemicals and plastics are more intensively used in binders, solvents, electrolytes (salts and solutions) and separators.
 However, a whole new paradigm of electrolyte additives and cathode coatings are expected to become the key differentiators in the battery industry.
 They provide the stability required by new and complex cell chemistries demanded in automotive applications.

 The increased size, capacity, power, longevity and safety requirements from automotive applications compared to other end-uses has resulted in a shift in the battery materials required, most notably in cathode materials.
 The increase demands on nickel-cobalt-aluminium (NCA) and nickel-cobalt-manganese (NCM) in automotive applications has seen chemistries shift to higher nickel ratios, such as NCM 6:2:2 and NCM 8:1:1, increasing energy density at the expense of some cycle life and increased cost for battery management systems.
-Similarly, anode materials have also evolved to maximise battery performance and longevity with increasing amounts of silicon and tin doping in graphite anodes and the use of lithium-titanate anode materials in some battery cells.
+Similarly, anode materials have also evolved to maximise battery performance and longevity with increasing amounts of silicon doping.

 As demand for lithium-ion batteries continues to grow, the strain placed upon the raw material supply chain is expected to be significant.
 The wide range of raw materials required including lithium, cobalt, nickel sulphate, copper, aluminium and graphite, and changes to supply chains are inevitable.